ArtyomTyukaev/MYO1-RNAseq-analysis/README.md

 - Each read is assigned fractionally across all compatible loci using the
   `-M --fraction` mode of **featureCounts**

 Both versions are provided for transparency and reproducibility.
+We used unique.

 ---
 ## **Reproducible environments**